tblaase/Net_Practice/README.md

   For the network between R22 and C1 we are free to choose any mask we want.
 In order to make it as easy as possible I set it to `255.255.255.252`, because I only need 2 usable IP-addresses.
 After that I then choose a free range for my IP's.<br>
-  In this case I did chose the next free one after the network of R23 and D1, which will be `141.195.172.17 - 141.195.172.18`.<br>
+  In this case I did choose the next free one after the network of R23 and D1, which will be `141.195.172.17 - 141.195.172.18`.<br>

   Last thing to do is to set all the routing tables accordingly.<br>
   For C and D it's easy, both use `default` or `0.0.0.0/0` as a **destination** and the IP of the Interface of R2 they are directly connected to as **next hop**.<br>

   For the routing table of R1 it is a little harder.<br>
-  Even though it would, for Net_Practice, work to just set the **destination** to `default` and get away with it just working, there is no way this should work as easy as this.<br>
+  Even though it would, for Net_Practice, work to just set the **destination** to `default` and get away with it just working, there is no way this should work as easily as this.<br>
   Because that would result in the routing table having 2 default destinations which lead to a different **next hop**, which if you think about doesn't make any sense, because the router would have no way of knowing which default to use.